Andrea planned her own wedding during the pandemic. She learned a few tricks along the way.

 It's wise to get a professional to cut the cake and have the couple just cut the first slice.
-Cupcakes are a great choice for a reception because they're easy to grab, manageable, and you can order them in different flavors.
+Cupcakes are a great choice for reception because they're easy to grab, manageable, and you can order them in different flavors.

 A stylish cake topper from Etsy can make your cake look all the more memorable.
 You can put some of your identity into the cake.
 Maybe you and your partner both like dinosaurs and wouldn't mind showcasing your mutual interest.

-If you're using a cake topper you need to communicate that with your baker.
+If you're using a cake topper, you need to communicate that with your baker.
 Also, don't bake your own cake.
 The more tasks you can assign to professionals, the better.

 Setup a Tasting Bar

-If you're a beer or tequila aficionado, setup a tasting bar where people can try different varieties.
+If you're a beer or tequila aficionado, set up a tasting bar where people can try different varieties.

 Biodegradable cups are probably the way to go.
 As cute as your grandma's tea set might be, it might get ruined by clumsy guests.

 Some people don't have a sugar tooth and don't like cake.
-Other late night snacks might be preferred.
+Other late-night snacks might be preferred.
 It's a good idea to have appetizer foods.
 Think wings, mini-pizzas, chicken fingers, macaroni & cheese, and fish sticks.

 Snacks are great if you've been dancing all night and need a little more food in your belly.
 Dancing and talking all night can make you really hungry.

 Bowls of fruit are a good idea.
 Even though people might have the munchies and want junk food, they'll be thankful that you gave them nutritious food.